Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 You Become Dehydrated

-Dehydration occurs when your body loses more fluids than you’re taking in.
-When you’re sweating, you are losing fluids more rapidly, and if you’re not replenishing them, you will likely become dehydrated.
-One of the effects of dehydration is fatigue.
+Dehydration13 occurs when your body loses more fluids than you’re taking in.
+When you’re sweating, you lose fluids more rapidly, and if you don’t replenish them, you can become dehydrated.

-Dehydration can also lead to more severe health conditions, including heat exhaustion, heatstroke, urinary and kidney problems, seizures, and hypovolemic shock.
-Anyone is vulnerable to the effects of dehydration, but it is more dangerous for young kids and older adults.
+Fatigue is one effect of dehydration but you can easily experience more severe health conditions, including heat exhaustion, heatstroke, urinary and kidney problems, seizures, and hypovolemic shock.
+Anyone is vulnerable to the effects of dehydration, particularly young kids and older adults.13

 Drop In Blood Pressure